The Heat and Buildings Strategy is a significant upcoming publication which could have wide-reaching implications for

-Ahead of the Heat and Buildings Strategy's eventual release, this is what we know so far about the potential measures that could be announced.
+Ahead of the Heat and Buildings Strategy's release, this is what we know so far about the potential measures that could be announced.

 What is the Heat and Buildings Strategy?

 The Heat and Buildings Strategy will be the first of its kind in England, laying out a full-scale roadmap to tackle emissions in homes and businesses.

-It is expected to build on pledges made in the government’s 10 Point Plan for a Green Industrial Revolution, and the Energy White Paper (more on this below), and set ambitious targets to drive the push towards net zero.
+It is expected to build on pledges made in the government’s 10 Point Plan for a Green Industrial Revolution, and the Energy White Paper, and set ambitious targets to drive the push towards net zero.

 What Might it Include?